 “The story of Samuel’s life deeply touched my own life, and my faith in God has been strengthened,” said Ryden.
 “I'm hoping the students will see these narrative figures as universal symbols that apply to their own lives.”

 The statues, The Moment of Truth, Heeding the Call, and Sharing the Word, are located north of the Rice Bell Tower behind the Modelle Metcalf Visual Arts Center.

 The Moment of Truth depicts Morris’ miraculous escape after being kidnapped by a neighboring tribe.
 In the midst of being tortured by the tribe’s Chief, Morris is seen looking upward where he sees a bright light and hears a voice from heaven telling him to flee.
 Heeding the Call shows Morris’ journey to freedom through the jungle and his unwavering commitment to obey God’s calling.
 Sharing the Word reveals Morris’ steadfast resolve to “go into all the world and preach the Gospel” and demonstrates his Christian witness as a Taylor University student.

 Morris’ life story has been retold in five novels, almost a dozen booklets and translated into several languages, including Hindi, New Guinea Pidgin, French, and Chinese.
 Taylor University has reprinted Jorge O. Masa’s, The Angel in Ebony.
 This book is available at the campus store.
 In 1954, Taylor had a world premier of the film, Angel in Ebony, which cost $25,000 to produce and was so popular, a secretary was appointed for the sole purpose of handling its bookings.

-DVDs of Angel in Ebony are available for $10.00.
-This DVD is available at the campus store.
+DVDs of Angel in Ebony are available for $10.00 at the campus store.

 *Note that the quality of the movie is due to its age and original format.